CCN-Support/CCN_Wiki/docs/source/mri.rst

 In the event that this cannot be achieved, please make every effort to pull in backup scan team members, contact certified colleagues in other labs, and reach out to the CCN community (e.g., via the #general channel on the CCN Slack workspace).
 Only request arrangements with one of our MR Technicians as a last resort.
 MR Technicians are not required to be on the premises during all scans, and cannot be assumed to provide backup support without prior notice.

 .. note::
    At least one individual present is required to be a full-time/part-time staff, graduate student, post-doc etc. Part-time paid undergraduate researchers cannot presently act as primary users unless approved by CCN after additional review.
+Email ccnsupport@g.ucla.edu to request review.
 See below for a full breakdown of roles and permitted duties.

 **Primary User (Responsible User) Definition**
 - Allowable Roles: Full-time staff, Post-doc, Graduate student, or Faculty member